danielljeon/docs/devenvs/stm32_clion_setup.md

 The following documentation details how to set up JetBrains CLion for embedded STM32 development utilizing STM32CubeMX, GNU ARM Toolchain and OpenOCD.

-> Currently, the CLion OpenOCD debugger does not work on macOS.
-Build and Run
-> have had no documented issues.
-Recommended to debug with SWO/JTAG tools if
-> required.

 ---

 <details markdown="1">